giellalt/lang-cwd/cwd.md

 End of noun affixes code
 * * *
 <small>This (part of) documentation was generated from [../src/fst/affixes/noun_affixes.lexc](http://github.com/giellalt/lang-cwd/blob/main/../src/fst/affixes/noun_affixes.lexc)</small>
-# Plains Cree particles

-The file contains the following lexicons, with content as described:
+Test lemma/stem set for nouns according the new crk FST

+Complete extraction of lemma:stem info from AEW 2020, according to LEXC structure in the new crk FST.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/particles.lexc](http://github.com/giellalt/lang-cwd/blob/main/../src/fst/stems/particles.lexc)</small>

-Model verb lemmas and stems for new crk FST

-Full incorporation of AEW 2020 verbs into new crk FST

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verb_stems.lexc](http://github.com/giellalt/lang-cwd/blob/main/../src/fst/stems/verb_stems.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/noun_stems.lexc](http://github.com/giellalt/lang-cwd/blob/main/../src/fst/stems/noun_stems.lexc)</small>
 ## Plains Cree pronouns

 There are more pronoums to be added here.